AI SEO strategies learned from the PlushBeds case study

 No. Google emphasizes that the quality, E-E-A-T, and unique value of the content are the primary factors, regardless of whether a human or AI helped create it.

-Which Schema Markup is most important for AI SEO?
+Which schema markup is most important for AI SEO?

 FAQ Schema and HowTo Schema are often considered the most impactful, as they provide clear question-and-answer structures that LLMs can easily parse and synthesize.